-Florida’s Martinez Manglardi, Serving Clients since 1988
+Florida’s Martinez Manglardi, Helping Personal Injury Victims Since 1988

 Victims of serious injury caused by an instance of premises liability may not always realize they have legal rights.
-Certainly, some accidents cannot be prevented, but the law requires that a property owner or manager exercise reasonable care to ensure the safety of others.
-The owner of an apartment building may not know that a burglar is going to break into one of the residents’ cars, but he or she must make some assumptions about potential security risks — and take appropriate steps to guard against foreseeable criminal activity.
+Certainly, some accidents cannot be prevented.
+But the law requires that a property owner or manager exercise reasonable care to ensure the safety of others.
+The owner of an apartment building may not know that a burglar is going to break into one of the residents’ cars.
+But he or she must make some assumptions about potential security risks — and take appropriate steps to guard against foreseeable criminal activity.
 As a result, many residential property owners are required to provide lighting or cameras in key areas such as parking lots to deter crime.